 St John’s stands in the catholic tradition of the Church of England, with a clearly affirming and inclusive approach.
 The church is located in St John’s Street, in the town centre of Bury St Edmunds, and was built in 1841.

-A range of other services takes place throughout the week, including Eucharists on Mondays, Wednesdays and Fridays.
+A range of other services takes place throughout the week, including Eucharists on Wednesdays and Fridays.
 Children can receive Holy Communion before confirmation, after proper preparation.

 The sacrament is reserved and the church is open every day for those who want time and space to pray and think.